alfaalberto/Se-ales-y-Sistemas/MANUAL_BACKUP.md

 # Manual Project Backup for Signal Visor

-Since the "Download ZIP" option is unavailable, this file contains the complete source code for your project.
-Follow these steps to reconstruct it on your local machine.
+Since a direct "Download ZIP" option is unavailable, this file contains the complete source code for your project.
+Follow these steps carefully to reconstruct it on your local machine.

 ## Instructions

-1. Create a new folder on your computer named `signal-visor-project`.
+1. On your computer, create a new empty folder.
+Name it `signal-visor-project`.
-2. Inside that folder, create the subfolders (like `src/`, `src/app/`, etc.) and files exactly as listed below.
+2. Inside that folder, open a terminal or command prompt.
+3. Carefully create the subfolders (like `src/`, `src/app/`, etc.) and the files exactly as listed below.
-3. Copy the content for each file from the code blocks provided and paste it into the corresponding file you created.
+4. Copy the content for each file from the code blocks provided and paste it into the corresponding file you created.

-Once all files are created, you can follow the steps at the end of this file to run the project locally and upload it to GitHub.
+Once all files are created, you can proceed to the final steps at the end of this file to run the project locally and upload it to GitHub.

 ---